TheTechWiz5305/MetaVoiceChat/README.md

 9. Create a "Voice Chat Output" or similarly named Audio Source game object as a child of the networked game object.
 If this is a player, it should be in the mouth area.
 10. Configure the output Audio Source
     - "Output" = the voice chat audio mixer group (optional)
-    - "Play On Awake" = false
+    - "Play On Awake" is set to false internally, so don't worry
     - "Loop" is set to true internally, so don't worry
     - "Spacial Blend" = 1 for 3D proximity chat and 0 for normal voice chat
     - "3D Sound Settings"